lgbouma/lgbouma.com/content/research.md

 [Kepler](https://en.wikipedia.org/wiki/Kepler_space_telescope) to find and study planets around stars in clusters younger than one billion years.
-The stellar ensembles in which these planets reside enable precise age measurements, which helps us map out how planets evolve.
+The stellar ensembles in which these planets reside enable precise age measurements, which helps us put together a timeline for planet evolution.
 Related articles include:

 **Kepler and the Behemoth: Three Mini-Neptunes in a 40 Million Year Old Association**